yungsnuzzy/conjurr/README.md

 # zoltarr
-Zoltarr is an AI recommendation tool that5.
-Switch to Custom mode to constrain by Decade (1950s–2020 Now), Genre (alphabetized list), and/or Mood (7 curated options).
-You must select at least one; combinations will yield descriptive labels (e.g. "Best of 1980s Sci-Fi" or "Comfort Food recommendations").
-Categories ticker hidden in Custom mode.uses Tautulli watch data to recommend what users should watch next.
+Zoltarr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.

 ## Overview
-Zoltarr analyzes Plex watch history via Tautulli, resolves authoritative TMDb IDs, and uses Google Gemini to suggest what to watch next.
+Zoltarr analyzes Plex watch history via Tautulli, resolves TMDb IDs, and uses Google Gemini to suggest what to watch next.
 Availability is determined through Overseerr (via TMDb IDs + Plex URL presence).
 The app provides:

 - AI 20×20 candidate lists (20 shows + 20 movies requested from the model) with diversity caps
 - Clear split of recommendations available vs. not available (Overseerr / Plex presence)